c-blake/nio/FAQ.md

 This could be a good addition.
 Generalizing how string repositories work to allow more arbitrary pointers may not even be hard.
-Always insert-at-end/ mark deleted with some kind of eventual GC may retain a mostly usable "run right off of files" for broader use cases, but notably will need parallel GC'd types like `seq` in Nim and possibly a lot of GC machinery.
+Always insert-at-end/ mark deleted with some kind of eventual GC may retain a mostly usable "run right off of files" for broader use cases, but notably will need to mimic GC'd types like `seq` in Nim and possibly a lot of GC machinery.
 PRs like this are welcome, but note that relDBs/HDF5/etc. have somehow been useful for near a half century without this feature and object-relational mappings